reserve-protocol/register/README.md

 yarn start
 ```

-This project uses yarn PnP, avoid using NPM

 ## Adding an RToken to the supported list

 Please go to [this repository](https://github.com/lc-labs/rtokens) and create a pull request with the token you want to add following the instructions of the README.